 I know that a DUI arrest can be shocking, humiliating, stressful, and often overwhelming.
 The repercussion of a DUI conviction can alter the course of someone’s life.
 After a DUI arrest, one of the first things a person needs is someone who can answer questions and provide the information necessary to choose the best course of action.
 Not everyone needs to fight their DUI, but you do need an experienced attorney to fully explain your options and review possible defenses.

 In Williams v.
-State, S14A1625, I defended the Fourth Amendment rights of DUI defendant’s before the Georgia Supreme Court.
-I asked the Court to resolve a long standing conflict between the statutory requirements of Georgia’s implied consent law and the protections founded in the Fourth Amendment.
+State, 296 Ga.
+817, 771 S.E.2d 373 (2017), I defended the Fourth Amendment rights of DUI defendant’s before the Georgia Supreme Court and asked the Court to resolve a long standing conflict between the statutory requirements of Georgia’s implied consent law and the protections founded in the Fourth Amendment.
 In 1973, the Georgia Supreme Court, in error, authorized officers to compel a state-administered blood-alcohol test based upon probable cause to arrest for DUI, based on a per se exigency, without having to get a search warrant or otherwise show an exception to the warrant requirement.
 In 2006, the Georgia legislature authorized officers to obtain search warrants and, in 2013, the Gwinnett County Police Department’s DUI task force officers began obtaining search warrants for blood-tests in cases where DUI suspects refused testing under Georgia’s implied consent law.
 In response to this, I challenged those cases where a DUI suspect submitted under Georgia’s implied consent law.
 On March 27, 2015, the Georgia Supreme Court ruled unanimously to overturn a decades-old holding that authorized police officers and trial courts to ignore a DUI defendant’s Fourth Amendment rights.

 Martindale Hubble Preeminent Client Rating